dwoodjr/drexel-perforce/src/site/notes/Drexel Perforce/Perforce Streams/Branching, Merging, and Copying with Streams.md

 ### Creating a Stream
 Steps for creating a new stream can be found in [[Drexel Perforce/Getting Started/Installation Guide\|Installation Guide]].

+### Switching Streams
+It is important to note that to properly merge or copy from one stream to another, the stream that is doing the merging or copying must be the **active** stream.
+It is good to get a handle of switching streams.

+Official Perforce Video: *Switching Streams Workspaces*
+<iframe width="640" height="315" src="https://www.youtube.com/embed/LrFnJt3KJ3s?si=hZfNWTxQ6RdDJBsZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Merging with Streams